top of page

 ASCENTS

-2. Alternative Air Source - Low on air OR out of air and buddy is near
+2. Alternative Air Source - Low on air OR out of air, and buddy is near

-3. Controlled Emergency Swimming Ascent (CESA) - Buddy is further away than the surface, you have NO air and you are around 9-10mt deep (READ BELOW)
+3. Controlled Emergency Swimming Ascent (CESA) - Buddy is further away than the surface, you have NO air, and you are around 9-10mt deep (READ BELOW)

 CESA (Controlled Emergency Swimming Ascent)

-When you are out of air, your buddy is too far away (or further away than the surface), and you are 9 mt or less
+When you are out of air, your buddy is too far away (or further away than the surface), and you are 9 mt or less.

-• Retain your regulator in your mouths.
+• Retain your regulator in your mouth.

 • Not use the control line for assistance – the line is only for the instructor to use for control and emergency stopping.